 During a DRE, the doctor will check manually for any abnormalities of the prostate with their finger.

-The best way to detect prostate cancer in the early stages is to attend regular screening.
-Anyone who has not yet attended screening should ask their doctor about the options.
+The best way to detect prostate cancer in its early stages is to attend regular screening.
+Depending on risk factors, it may be advisable for people to begin screening at 40.
+Anyone who has not yet attended screening should speak with a doctor about their options.